Important information and advice from PC Dufton for Biggin School: CEOP newsletter for Biggin C of E Primary School

 Remember, the internet is an essential part of young people’s lives and provides them with tremendous opportunities.
 The vast majority use it without coming to any harm so it’s essential to be realistic: banning the internet or web sites often will not work and it can make a child feel less able to report a problem or concern, so education around safe use is essential.

-If you are worried that your child is at risk of harm or criminal offence has been committed then you can report your concerns to the Police or Children’s Social Care.
+If you are worried that your child or a child you know is at risk of harm or criminal offence has been committed then you can report your concerns to the Police or Children’s Social Care.
 Please do not notify suspicious profiles of your actions, as this could enable them to delete material which might be required for any Police investigations.
-You can contact Kent Police via 101 or 999 if there is immediate risk or CEOP by visiting www.ceop.police.uk and using the “Click CEOP” reporting button.
-You can also contact Kent Children’s Social Services on 03000 41 11 11, or email email@example.com.
+You can contact Derbyshire Police via 101 or 999 if there is immediate risk or CEOP by visiting www.ceop.police.uk and using the “Click CEOP” reporting button.
+You can also contact Derbyshire Children’s Social Services, 'Call Derbyshire' on 01629 533190.

 Please discuss any concerns that you may have with the School's Designated Safeguarding Leads who are Miss Nicholls and Mrs Wotton.